Jody Latham

-Jody Lee Latham (born 9 January 1983) is an English actor, best known for portraying the roles of Lip Gallagher in the British Channel 4 comedy-drama series Shameless, Calum McKenzie in the ITV drama series The Fixer and Rob Grayson in the BBC One soap opera EastEnders Liam Clarke in Coronation Street and Hollyoaks as Shane.
+Jody Lee Latham (born 9 January 1983) is an English actor, known for playing Lip Gallagher in the British Channel 4 comedy-drama series Shameless, Calum McKenzie in the ITV drama series The Fixer, Rob Grayson in the BBC One soap opera EastEnders, Liam Clarke in Coronation Street and Hollyoaks as Shane.
 He has also had notable short-term guest roles in the school-based drama series Waterloo Road and the medical drama Holby City.

 Early life

 Latham attended Walton High School in Nelson though was expelled.
 Growing up, Latham attended Burnley Youth Theatre, where he was noticed at age 12, which resulted in his acting career taking off.